sheriefvt/nemo/README.txt

-This is the code base for the knowledge discovery code that This was done for use with EDISON, but is intended to be more general.
+This is the code base for the knowledge discovery code named NEMO This was done for use with EDISON, but is intended to be more general.

 The current name of this code is NEMO.